gbrbrothers/CleaningData/Codebook.md

-Columns of the output file:
+## Columns of the output file: ##

--subject_id: The id of the experiment participant
+- subject_id: The id of the experiment participant
--activity_labels: The name of the activity
+- activity_labels: The name of the activity

 ## Mean of data points (described in features_info.txt of the original zip file) ##